tsrctester1/filebot/README.md

 ```
 [DEFAULT]
-PrependPrompt = "Give the the full file paths surrounded by backticks, such as `/apps/files/file.txt` And be generous with mispellings when I ask about things but don't warn me about it."
+PrependPrompt = "Be generous with mispellings when I ask about things but don't warn me about it."

 [ANSWER]
 PrependPrompt = "Be generous with mispellings and match things phoenetically if needed when I ask about things,but don't warn me about it."

 [SUMMARY]
-PrependPrompt = "Be concise and do what is asked in one or 2 sentences.
-And also list a few few relevant key words from the doc in a seperate sentence."
+PrependPrompt = "Summarize the purpose of this file.
+Be concise and do what is asked in no more than 3 sentences."

 [OPTIONS]
 CaseSensitive = False